-Temporarily restricted net assets - Net assets subject to donor-imposed stipulations that may or will be met by actions of the CCC and/or the passage of time or the occurrence of a specific event.
-The CCC has not received any temporarily restricted contributions as of September 30, 2016 and 2015.
+Temporarily restricted - Net assets subject to donor-imposed stipulations that may or will be met by actions of the CCC and/or the passage of time or the occurrence of a specific event.
+The CCC has not received any temporarily restricted contributions as of September 30, 2017 and 2016.

-Permanently restricted net assets - Net assets whose amounts are not currently available for use in the operations of the CCC and whose limitations neither expire by passage of time nor can be fulfilled or otherwise removed by actions of the CCC.
-The CCC has not received any permanently restricted contributions as of September 30, 2016 and 2015.
+Permanently restricted - Net assets whose amounts are not currently available for use in the operations of the CCC and whose limitations neither expire by passage of time nor can be fulfilled or otherwise removed by actions of the CCC.
+The CCC has not received any permanently restricted contributions as of September 30, 2017 and 2016.